josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🍉_Fulfilling_CPPCG_Protecting_IHL/🐼_policing_an_unknown.md

 ---

-## 🪬 Rebound effects on Jewish dissent
+## 🪬 Rebound Effects on Jewish Dissent

 This dynamic does not protect Jewish communities.
 It destabilises them.